CoreumFoundation/workshops/README.md

 #### What You Will Learn
 This workshop is designed to take you through the steps of creating a dynamic full-stack application that interacts with the Coreum blockchain.
 Participants will gain hands-on experience with Create Coreum App, CosmoKit, CosmWasm Contracts, CosmJS, Golang, Building http servers, integration and Next.js.

-### FullStackDynamicData Platform Explanation
-This FullStackDynamicData DApp is designed to allow users to dynamically update NFT data on the Coreum blockchain.
-The workshop will guide participants through the comprehensive steps of building and integrating a full-stack application, covering both backend and frontend development, as well as smart contract interactions.

 ### Prerequisites:
 - Basic understanding of blockchain concepts
 - Familiarity with JavaScript/TypeScript, Rust and Golang